-The bunny crochet drawstring bucket bag free pattern is a fun design as it is everything I have in my sketch.
+The bunny crochet drawstring bucket bag free pattern is a fun design perfect for keeping your yarns and current projects.

 For this drawstring crochet bag pattern, I have decided to make it a bunny theme and in yellow.
 For everyone who crochets for Easter or anyone who simply wants a cute little crochet bag to keep valuables, especially yarn.

 My bunny crochet drawstring bucket bag has seen more use since completed mainly as a bag for my yarns and work in progress.
 I am curious, what would you keep in yours?

 This pattern would make a cute summer drawstring bucket bag and would pair well this a crochet summer hat.

 The bunny crochet bucket bag was added to my bunny collections.

 Bunny beanie which is part of the bunny baby set.